Tu canción: Promotion

-Amaia & Alfred performed the song live during the final of the Eurovision Song Contest 2018 at the Altice Arena in Lisbon, Portugal on 12 May 2018.
+Eurovision

+On 12 May 2018, the final of the Eurovision Song Contest was held at the Lisbon Arena in Lisbon hosted by Rádio e Televisão de Portugal (RTP) and broadcast live throughout the continent and abroad.
+As Spain is a member of the "Big Five", the song automatically advanced to the final.
+Amaia y Alfred performed "Tu canción" second on the evening.
+At the end of voting, it placed twenty-third out of the twenty-six participating countries with 61 points: 43 from the professional juries and 18 from the televote.

 Music video

 The official video of the song, directed by Gus Carballo, was filmed in February 2018 at studio in Madrid.
 The video premiered on 9 March 2018 on a special prime time broadcast on La 1, hosted by Roberto Leal.